clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Results:

 1. `Y`: memref of any type values or tensor of any type values
-1. `indices`: memref of any type values or tensor of any type values
+1. `indices`: memref of any type values or tensor of any type values or none type
-1. `inverse_indices`: memref of any type values or tensor of any type values
+1. `inverse_indices`: memref of any type values or tensor of any type values or none type
-1. `counts`: memref of any type values or tensor of any type values
+1. `counts`: memref of any type values or tensor of any type values or none type

 ### onnx.Unsqueeze (ONNXUnsqueezeOp)
 ONNX Unsqueeze operation